quasarframework/icongenie/README.md

 }
 ```

-You can do this as an API client by passing the object directly into the command, or as webpack client using

 ### Minify

-There are six different minification algorithms available (because it is possible that one or the other just won't build on your system).
-Using totally non-scientific tests, these are the results of this command that ran on a 3,2 GHz Quad-Core Intel Xeon with 16 GB of ram:
+There are six different minification algorithms available (because it is possible that one or the other just won't build on your system or worse becomes compromised via some kind of exploit).
+Using totally non-scientific tests, these are the results of this command that ran one time on a 3,2 GHz Quad-Core Intel Xeon with 16 GB of ram:

 `$ time node cli.js -p=spa -s=test/example-1240x1240.png -t=test/output -m="$minify" && du -sh test/output/spa`